inmagik/react-rocketjump/v3-website/docs/actions_creator.md

 ### Effect action creators

-Effect action creators returns special actions that are passed as input to side effect the side effect will emit action dispatched on the reducer.
+Effect action creators returns special actions that are passed as input to side effect the side effect will emit plain action dispatched on the reducer.

 You can find action creators under `actionCreators` property in your RjObject.